 Patient selection and study design

 This is a retrospective cohort study.
 The data were obtained from 493 women (35 to 45 years old) from March 2017 to March 2019 at IVFMD (My Duc Hospital, Vietnam).
 This study was approved by the Reproductive Health and the Ethical Board of My Duc Hospital.
 The individual information was coded to ensure patient privacy.
-Exclusion criteria were as follows: in-vitro maturation (IVM) cycles, IUI change to ICSI cycles, patients with repeated implantation failure, recurrent miscarriage, and uterine abnormal.
+Exclusion criteria were as follows: maturation (IVM) cycles, IUI change to ICSI cycles, patients with repeated implantation failure, recurrent miscarriage, and uterine abnormal.
 Patients were divided into two groups: PGT-A (244 patients) and non-PGT-A (249 patients).

 Sperm preparation